Augusta in-depth audit faces fight

 “There are other questions in other departments as well it is not just there it’s in other departments,” said Commissioner McKnight.

-Now commissioners have not supported the call for in-depths audits in the past, we’ll see if they embrace this proposal at their meeting on Wednesday in Augusta George Eskola WJBF NewsChannel 6.
+Now commissioners have not supported the call for in-depths audits in the past, we’ll see if they embrace this proposal at their meeting on Wednesday.